wallarm/product-documentation/docs/latest/about-wallarm/credential-stuffing.md

 ## How Wallarm addresses credential stuffing

-Wallarm's **Credential Stuffing Detection** collects and displays real-time information about compromised and weak credentials in your application, as well as attempts to use them.
-It also enables instant notifications about such attempts.
+Wallarm's **Credential Stuffing Detection** collects and displays real-time information about attempts to use compromised or weak credentials to access your applications.
+It also enables instant notifications about such attempts and forms full downloadable list of all compromised or weak credentials providing access to your applications.

 To identify compromised and weak passwords, Wallarm uses a comprehensive database of more than 850 million records collected from the public [HIBP](https://haveibeenpwned.com/) compromised credentials database.